ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditorstate.deferred.md

 ## JsonEditorState.deferred property

-An array of  that are deferred for merge during finalization.
+An array of JSON objects that were deferred for merge during finalization.

 **Signature:**